tarantool/doc/doc/tooling/tt_cli/create.rst

     To specify application dependencies, use the ``.rockspec`` files.

 There is a special file type ``*.tt.template``.
-The content of such files is adjusted for each application with the help of :ref:`template variables <template-variables>`.
+The content of such files is adjusted for each application with the help of :ref:`template variables <tt-create-custom-variables>`.
 During the instantiation, the variables in these files are replaced with provided values and the ``*.tt.template`` extension is removed.